Employee Net Promoter Score (eNPS)

 Why is Employee Net Promoter Score Important?

-eNPS can help organizations determine the effectiveness of retention efforts and management strategies.
+eNPS can help organizations do market research to determine the effectiveness of retention efforts and management strategies by gathering real employee feedback.

-For example, a low eNPS could indicate that employee morale is low.
+For example, a low eNPS could indicate that employee morale is low or that employees feel neglected.
 In response, the employer may decide it needs to change its approach to management or even the benefits it offers to team members.

 Ultimately, HR teams that dedicate time and energy to employee retention should at the very least consider measuring the engagement and dedication of their staff. eNPS can help quantify these variables.